What is Moxibustion?

-Moxibustion is a form of heat therapy based in traditional Chinese medicine (TCM) which consists of burning dried plant materials called "moxa" on particular points on the body.
-It aims to relieve chills from the body and to help naturally rebalance the person's vital energy called "qi".
+Moxibustion is a form of heat therapy based on the principles of Traditional Chinese Medicine (TCM).
+It involves the burning of dried plant materials called "moxa" on particular points on the body to relieve chills from the body and to help naturally rebalance the person's vital energy called "qi".
 It is traditionally used with acupuncture and aims to warm the body and eliminate stagnation to help the body restore its optimal health.

-Moxibustion involves the burning of an herb called Mugwort.
-The healing moxibustion treatment starts after the practitioner has completely assessed the patient's body and has identified the areas of ill-health.
-Once the mugwort has started to burn, the practitioner will either place the grain type moxa directly on the patient's skin to provide direct healing, or may use a moxa roll slightly above the skin to provide indirect healing.
-These treatments both help in removing damp and cold from the body.
+Moxibustion involves the burning of an herb called mugwort.
+The moxibustion treatment starts after the practitioner has completely assessed the patient's body and identified the areas of ill-health.
+Once the mugwort has started to burn, the practitioner will either place the grain type moxa directly on the patient's skin to provide direct healing or use a moxa roll slightly above the skin to provide indirect healing.
+These treatments both help in removing dampness and cold from the body.

 Moxibustion improves blood circulation and supports the body's natural ability to self-heal.
 The heat obtained from the burnt moxa can treat sore muscles and a wide range of health conditions, including:

 - Muscle cramps and strains

 - Sexual issues

 - Sports related injuries

 - Pain that worsens with cold like old injuries, sprains or breaks

 Although it's performed above or on the surface of the skin, the healing effects of moxibustion penetrate deep into the flesh, tendons and muscles to address any part of the body that is unwell.
 During a treatment session, the client lies down fully clothed on the treatment table and then the practitioner performs different types of moxibustion techniques to clear and energise the meridians, otherwise known as energy channels, of the body.